pantheon-systems/documentation/source/docs/articles/sites/migrate.md

 * If you’ve been using the database for things other than Drupal or WordPress, you should **drop or skip any unnecessary or unrelated database tables** that your site doesn’t need.

 ### Plan the Import
 You can import during the site creation process using the importer tool or manually after the site has been created.
 Importing after creation requires code to be upload via git, along with separate imports of your database and files.
+Existing Drupal 8 sites must be imported manually.

 **The Importer Tool**